Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

 \textbf{Berlin Emotional data set.} The Berlin Emotional (EMODB) data set is a well-known audio data set in the emotion recognition community \citep{Burkhardt2005}; it contains recordings of ten German actors expressing seven different types of emotions.
-We opted for this data set to validate the direct implication between data structure and effectiveness of sparse filtering for the following reasons. (i) Samples in EMODB naturally lend themselves to alternative labellings; in particular, the same data may be used both for speaker recognition (using subject labels) and for emotion recognition (using emotional labels). (ii) The same set of Mel-frequency spectrum \citep{Childers1977} coefficient (MFCC) features may reasonably be used both for speaker recognition and for emotion recognition; indeed, MFCC features were primarily designed for speaker recognition, but they proved to be relevant for emotion recognition as well \citep{Wu2010,Schuller2011a}.
-Using the same features we can explore the data under different labeling.
+We opted for this data set to validate the direct implication between data structure and effectiveness of sparse filtering for the following reasons. (i) Samples in EMODB naturally lend themselves to alternative labellings; the same data may be used both for speaker recognition (using subject labels) and for emotion recognition (using emotional labels). (ii) The same set of Mel-frequency cepstrum \citep{Childers1977} coefficient (MFCC) features may reasonably be used both for speaker recognition and for emotion recognition \citep{Wu2010,Schuller2011a}.
+Thus, the same features we can be used to explore the data under different labeling.

 We first explore the structure of the data with respect to the two different labeling systems in order to evaluate whether the Euclidean distance or the cosine distance better explains the structure of the data.
 We run the KNN algorithm with different values of neighbors ($k=\{2,3,5,7,10,15,20,25,50,75,100\}$); for each configuration of KNN, fifty simulations are executed; in each simulation the data set is randomly partitioned into a training data set (900 samples) and a test data set (311 samples); KNN is then trained and tested using one of the two available metrics.